JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_07.md

 ## The Seraphim

-1 have elected myself and have been given a share of participation in our Universal Plan; spiritually I know that my guardian angel beckons me in a manner that is. delightful, but persuasive.
+I have elected myself and have been given a share of participation in our Universal Plan; spiritually I know that my guardian angel beckons me in a manner that is. delightful, but persuasive.

 A body of 144 seraphim serves on an evolutionary sphere of creature habitation: “These angels preside over all seraphic assemblies pertaining to the line of duty or call to worship.”
 (429.3)